seato/notes-to-self/README.md

 This is the extended portion of my brain.
 There's a couple of cool things laying around.
 * a reference to GitHub's [[markdown syntax]]
 * [weekend projects](https://github.com/SuitAndThai/notes-to-self/wiki/dime-a-dozen-ideas-for-interesting-weekend-projects) which may or may not get done
-* my own personal references to [find](https://github.com/SuitAndThai/notes-to-self/wiki/practical-find) and [grep](https://github.com/SuitAndThai/notes-to-self/wiki/practical-grep)
+* my own personal references to [find](https://github.com/SuitAndThai/notes-to-self/wiki/practical-find), [grep](https://github.com/SuitAndThai/notes-to-self/wiki/practical-grep), and [sed](https://github.com/SuitAndThai/notes-to-self/wiki/practical-sed)
 * [programming humor](https://github.com/SuitAndThai/notes-to-self/wiki/don%27t-ask,-don%27t-tell)
 http://daringfireball.net/projects/markdown/Flesh out the bash portion of the README.

+Example python program
+> Sis wants a quick python program doing some simple input > process > output
+> Maybe calculating pi, fibonacci numbers, or some obscure equation with a window
+> will be good enough.

 A new form-filling technology
 > Too many forms ask for the same information, when it's needlessly redundant.